Course type: Undergraduate/postgraduate course

 - Vision Sciences will enable you to build on our School of Medicine’s strengths in rural, remote and Indigenous health by giving you the opportunity to undertake clinical placements in various rural and remote areas.
 We have a strong profile in medicine both nationally and internationally, and we continue to be at the forefront of innovation in teaching and research.

 Prerequisites: None.
 However, knowledge of Stage 2 Chemistry and Physics is assumed.
-You must also complete the Undergraduate Medicine Admissions Test (UMAT) is no longer a requirement from 2015.
+The Undergraduate Medicine Admissions Test (UMAT) is no longer a requirement from 2015.